Needham Reiterates Zscaler (ZS) Strong Buy Recommendation

 What is the Fund Sentiment?

-There are 1052 funds or institutions reporting positions in Zscaler.
-This is a decrease of 9 owner(s) or 0.85% in the last quarter.
-Average portfolio weight of all funds dedicated to ZS is 0.25%, an increase of 16.55%.
-Total shares owned by institutions decreased in the last three months by 1.57% to 78,015K shares.
-The put/call ratio of ZS is 0.83, indicating a bullish outlook.
+There are 1049 funds or institutions reporting positions in Zscaler.
+This is a decrease of 16 owner(s) or 1.50% in the last quarter.
+Average portfolio weight of all funds dedicated to ZS is 0.25%, a decrease of 6.31%.
+Total shares owned by institutions decreased in the last three months by 1.59% to 77,964K shares.
+The put/call ratio of ZS is 0.82, indicating a bullish outlook.

 What are Other Shareholders Doing?